imaging-transcriptomics

 > clashes between conflicting packages that could happen during/after the installation.

-To install the `imaging-transcriptomics` Python package, first you will need to install two packages that can't be installed directly from PyPi, but require to be downloaded from GitHub.
+To install the `imaging-transcriptomics` Python package, first you will need to install an additional package that can't be installed directly from PyPi, but require to be downloaded from GitHub.

 ```shell